 The Hazelwood community and other stakeholders will soon be able to witness implementation of the first phase of the Hazelwood Interim Storage Site (HISS) Engineering Evaluation/ Cost Analysis (EE/CA).
 In March 1998, a Draft HISS EE/CA, which evaluated three alternatives for site cleanup, was issued to the public for review and comment.
-The U.S. Army Corps of Engineers (USACE) then selected the third alternative, which called for the on-site construction of a rail loading facility, the removal of the three storage piles, and the removal of accessible contaminated soils on two Latty Avenue properties.
+The U.S. Army called for the on-site construction of a rail loading facility, the removal of the three storage piles, and the removal of accessible contaminated soils on two Latty Avenue properties.